jpgough/api-workshop/01-spring-boot/README.md

 Our workshop starts with a empty folder.
 We are going to use [SpringInitalizr](https://start.spring.io) to create our project and get started.

 ### Step 1 - Generating the Project
+If you've already completed the [pre-requisites](../prerequisites/README.md) you can skip forward to Step 3.

 * Visit [https://start.spring.io](https://start.spring.io) to create a new project
 * Choose a gradle project for the lab